A Personal Note:

-Oats contain some fiber that can ferment which means the good bacteria in your gut can “feed” on it.
-Feeding on it helps the friendly bacteria to multiply which then makes it hard for the “bad” bacteria to find room to live.
-Good bacteria helps us digest and absorb more nutrients and helps with good and healthy bowel movements as well.
+Oats contain some fiber that can ferment, which means the good bacteria in your gut can “feed” on it.
+This process helps the friendly bacteria to multiply which then makes it hard for the “bad” bacteria to find room to live.
+Good bacteria helps us digest and absorb more nutrients and helps with healthy bowel movements as well.
 The fermentation of these fibers produces short-chain fatty acids such as butyrate.
 Butyrate gets used for energy by the cells lining the large intestine.
-It helps to keep the wall happy and healthy.
+It helps to keep the intestinal wall happy and healthy.
 It can also help to stop harmful substances from being absorbed from the gut into the bloodstream.
 Butyrate is known to have an anti-inflammatory and antioxidant effect as well.

 Are eggs good for your gut?